 So let’s take a closer look at the options that they offer.

-The NASM’s Certified Nutrition Coach accreditation takes the form of an online interactive ebook filled with 24 chapters of every bit of information you could ever need to help a client from a nutritional point of view.
+The NASM’s Certified Nutrition Coach accreditation is an online interactive ebook filled with 24 chapters of every bit of information you could ever need to help a client from a nutritional point of view.

-Done exclusively online, the course includes quizzes on each chapter, infographics, and templates that you can download, a variety of videos and more.
+Done exclusively online, the course includes quizzes on each chapter, infographics, templates that you can download, various videos, and more.

 Candidates also have the ability to take a practice exam as many times as they feel necessary before they try to pass their accreditation.
 This helps to prepare you thoroughly in your attempt to get a pass mark of 70%.
 Note that you have three attempts to achieve this.

-By working for around two hours per day, you could complete the ISSA’s Sports Nutrition certification in just 10 weeks.
+You could complete the ISSA’s Nutritionist certification in 10 weeks by working around two hours per day.
 And the more time you put in will shorten that significantly.

-Everything you need can be found online once you register for the certification including all the course material in the form of a workbook as well as a study guide.
-A hardcopy of the workbook is also part of the package.
+Everything you need can be found online once you register for the certification, including all the course material in the form of a workbook and a study guide.
+A hard copy of the workbook is also part of the package.